 Budget Overview and Basis

-- The Community College of Rhode Island prepares and submits its annual budget request to the Rhode Island Office of Higher Education (OHE) for review and consolidation with the budgets of the other institutions and the Office.
-The comprehensive budget for Higher Education is presented to Board of Governors for Higher Education for formal approval and submission to the State of Rhode Island Budget Office.
+- The Community College of Rhode Island prepares and submits its annual budget request to the Rhode Island Office of Postsecondary Coouncil (OPC) for review and consolidation with the budgets of URI, RIC and OPC itself.
+The comprehensive budget for Higher Education is formally adopted by the Council for Higher Education and ultimately the Board of Education.

-- The typical budget cycle is as follows:
+- The typical budget calendar is as follows:

 - The college follows the State of Rhode Island’s fiscal year which runs from July 1st through June 30th.

 - CCRI is required to submit a balanced budget in which estimated revenues equal or exceed estimated expenditures.

 - The college’s operating budget uses modified accrual basis of accounting which states that revenues are recognized in the accounting period they become available and measurable.
 Expenditures are recognized in the accounting period that the fund liability was incurred.
 Purchase Orders and other commitments use encumbrance accounting in order to record the expenditure of funds in the proper fiscal year.

 UNRESTRICTED REVENUES - funding that support the General Revenue budget of the college.
 These funds are unrestricted in the sense that the college has a reasonable level of autonomy on how they may be used to support the college's mission and goals; however, expenditures must be legal and ethical within State of Rhode Island and Board of Education's policies and guidelines.
 Primary sources of unrestricted revenues: